LivHed/coworking-spaces/README.md

 * The select menu with the cities and the search button is placed underneath the name of the page and the sentence with what you can do on this landing page, as a natural next step of action to follow.
 *
 * The Coworking spaces and the details about them are shown in album cards, in a responsive way.
 The user can click on the link to view the coworking space´s own webpage.
-* The fields in the forms are required, so the user won´t be able to submit the forms until all fields are filled in.
+* The fields in the forms are required (except for the insert image field), so the user won´t be able to submit the forms until all fields are filled in.
 This will show nicely in the cards, with all fields complete inside of them.
-* The name of the webpage is placed in the navbar in the left corner.
+* The name of the webpage is placed in the navbar in the left corner as good common pratcice.
+The navbar collapse to a burger icon on smaller devices.

 #### Features Left to Implement
 * In the future I want to add authentication with Sign up / Log in forms, so that the edit/add/delete functionality for the information of the coworking spaces is only for logged in members.